ssiloti/bep-persistent-credit/one-hop-rep.rst

 update_standing
 ---------------
 Used to report a transfer between two peers using the client as an intermediary.
 The client SHALL use this information to update its local state for each peer.
+Note that this message MUST be sent directly to the intermediary specified in the receipt, it is never sent as part of a DHT traversal.
+The DHT message format is used here only for convenience.
 The message's payload is a dictionary with the following keys:

 id
     The sender's DHT node id.

 state
-    The local state dictionary of the intermediary at the sender.
+    The local state representation of the intermediary at the sender.

 receipt
     Receipt representation.
 Clients SHOULD omit the intermediary key.
 Clients MUST validate the intermediary key if it is present.